AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Data recovery/Recover physical backup data in a user-created MongoDB instance/Restore data of an ApsaraDB for MongoDB instance to a self-managed MongoDB database
         by using physical backup.md

         ![Decompression result](../images/p70466.png "Decompression result")

     -   If the physical backup file has a \_qp.xb extension, such as hins20190412\_qp.xb, perform the following operations to decompress the file:
-        1. Install the Percona XtraBackup tool.
+        1. Install the Percona XtraBackup and qpress tools.
+For more information, visit [Installing Percona XtraBackup on Debian and Ubuntu](https://www.percona.com/doc/percona-xtrabackup/2.4/installation/apt_repo.html).

-            ```
-            apt-get update
-            apt install percona-xtrabackup
-            ```

-        2. Download the qpress tool package.
-For the download URL, visit [QuickLZ](http://www.quicklz.com/).
-        3. Decompress the qpress tool package and install the tool.

-            ```
-            tar xvf qpress-11-linux-x64.tar
-            chmod 775 qpress
-            cp qpress /usr/bin
-            ```

-        4. Decompress the physical backup file.
+        2. Decompress the physical backup file.
 In this example, the file is hins20190412\_qp.xb.

             ```
             cd /root/mongo/data/